Indigenous librarianship: Indigenous intellectual and cultural property

 A major effort in protecting Indigenous Intellectual and Cultural Property has been the development of the Aboriginal and Torres Strait Islander Protocols for Libraries, Archives and Information Services.
 These Protocols are intended to help Indigenous works be managed in a way that is culturally appropriate.
-Developed by The Australian Institute of Aboriginal and Torres Strait Islander Studies for Libraries, Archives and Information, the Protocols provide guides to libraries on ways to manage Indigenous works in their collections.
+The Protocols were published in 1995 by the Australian Library and Information Association (ALIA).The Protocols provide guides to libraries on ways to manage Indigenous works in their collections.
 These protocols also focus on providing Indigenous communities with more pathways to employment in information fields in an attempt to help reclaim sovereignty over Intellectual and Cultural Property dispersion.

 The United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) was a further step in providing coverage and protections for Indigenous Intellectual and Cultural Property.
 UNDRIP isn't a legally binding ratification, but instead a framework that can be used to guide institutions toward giving more control to Indigenous people over their works.
 The Truth and Reconciliation Commission of Canada directly referenced the UNDRIP in its Calls to Action in an attempt to allow Indigenous works in archives to be more accessible to the communities in which they originated.

 The rights of Indigenous peoples to hold autonomy over their knowledges are articulated within UNDRIP through the following Articles: